jhelou96/chatalk/README.md

 # chatalk
-ChaTalk is a chatting desktop application based on Java socked programming.
+ChaTalk is a chatting desktop application based on Java socket programming.
 ChatTalk is divided in two applications: The server and the client.
 Both applications communicate with each other through a TCP connection.

 ## How it works